Colloquium Guidelines for Student and Faculty Hosts

 - Introduce the speaker at the colloquium.
 Curate the colloquium question period after the talk, following the colloquium question period guidelines outlined below.

 - Take the speaker out to dinner after the colloquium.
-Pay for the dinner following the Colloquium Dinner Policy at the beginning of this page.
+Pay for the dinner following the Colloquium Dinner Policy downward on this page.

 Colloquium question period guidelines for faculty hosts: